 She was raised by a single mom, so she developed a strong bond with my dad whom she claimed as her own.
 We called each other sisters.
 When he passed away, I flew into Tampa and spent days at her house.
 She made several 2-hour trips to attend his funeral and take me home with her.
 She was a source of comfort and friendship during my grief.

 She was a friend who remembered to call on birthdays, holidays and in-between, always sharing the latest news and listening patiently and attentively.

 She had an amazing recall of my family tree, the names of aunts and cousins, the ups and downs of my job.

 Over the years our roles expanded to caring for our aging mothers and their live-in partners.
 We often shared the joys and difficulties of being caregivers.

 In May of 2017, I'd left a couple of voice mail messages and hadn't heard back.
 She usually returned calls within a couple of days.
 When she finally called, her voice was hoarse and strained.
 She apologized for the delay confiding she'd spent the past 10 days in the hospital.
 They'd run a battery of tests and she had been waiting for results.

-I'll never forget her comment, "Don't think the irony of this disease is lost on me.
+My friend was diagnosed with Stage 4 pancreatic cancer.
+I'll never forget her words when she told me, "Don't think the irony of this disease is lost on me.
 All my life I've struggled to lose weight and now I'm dying of starvation."

-My friend was diagnosed with Stage 4 pancreatic cancer.
-After weeks of not eating, she was too weak to take the chemotherapy.
-But she was resilient and still hoped to beat this disease.
-She wanted to travel and visit places she'd never seen.
+After weeks of not being able to eat anything, she was too weak to have chemotherapy.
+But she was resilient and still hoped to beat this awful disease.
+She wanted to travel and visit places that she'd never seen.